-GWP Annual Progress Review for 2013 applications for productivity improvemen ts and cost savings. • The Network Operations Unit has overall responsibility for facilitating the work and interactions within the GWP Network and GWP Partners. facilitating the work of the GWP Network through • Water and Climate Programmes: Facilita development, implementation and coordin the various Water and Climate Programm global and regional levels.
-Significant sup be required to scale-up implementation in existing WACDEP in Africa and to imple global WMO/GWP flood and drought pro- in the regions, including new regional pro- in Asia and Latin America.
-It is through the tangible results of these Programmes impl- in all regions that GWP's continued releva- Network will be demonstrated.
-The implementation of the Water and Climate Programme continues with the approval in early 2014 of addition funding under DFID's Water Security Programme.
-In addition to the WACDEP Africa (5 GWP regions) and the Caribbean where implementation is well underway, projects implementation started in CEE (an IDMP project), CACENA, SAS, CAM and Peru.
-Programmes are at conceptual level only in China and SEA and we will see in 2014 if/how these regions are available to Operational Strategies for Priority Thema Putting further substance on the operation strategies for each of the 5 priority themat elements of the GWP Strategy.
-Using the and Climate Programme as a model, the N Operations Unit will increasingly be invol working globally and with the regions to s fundraising for new and on-going program development, management and implemen under these priority themes. alfollowing 4 priority areas:tic1.
-Water and Climatee Water2.
-Food SecurityNetwork3.
-Financing Water Managementlved in4.
-Integrated Urban Water ManagementPreparation of a thematic strategy for transboundary cooperation has been lagging due to a position Strengthening Institutions for Transbound Water Resources Management in Africa: Successfully concluding the 1-yearincepti of this EC-funded project to strengthening transboundary river basin management in under the AMCOW/ANBO, and moving to project into the 2-year implementation pheroperation ion phase1-year inception phase and is moving into the full 2- year implementation phase with strong support from the AU/AMCOW framework, and strong partnerships emerging through GWP and the Cooperation for International Waters in Africa
+applications for productivity improvements and cost savings.

+- The Network Operations Unit has overall responsibility for facilitating the work and interactions within the GWP Network and among GWP Partners. - Water and Climate Programmes: Facilitating the development, implementation and coordination of the various Water and Climate Programmes and global and regional levels.
+Significant support will be required to scale-up implementation in the existing WACDEP in Africa and to implement the global WMO/GWP flood and drought programmes in the regions, including new regional programmes in Asia and Latin America.
+It is through the tangible results of these Programmes implemented in all regions that GWP's continued relevance as a Network will be demonstrated. - Operational Strategies for Priority Thematic Areas: Putting further substance on the operational strategies for each of the 5 priority thematic elements of the GWP Strategy.
+Using the Water and Climate Programme as a model, the Network Operations Unit will increasingly be involved in working globally and with the regions to support fundraising for new and on-going programme development, management and implementation under these priority themes. - Strengthening Institutions for Transboundary Water Resources Management in Africa: Successfully concluding the 1-yearinception phase of this EC-funded project to strengthening transboundary river basin management in Africa under the AMCOW/ANBO, and moving the project into the 2-year implementation phase.